 2. Establish the level of contact you’re both comfortable with early on

-Although lockdown restrictions have eased and the majority of regions across the UK are now able to visit pubs and restaurants, and even meet inside people’s homes – not everyone will feel comfortable doing so, while health concerns are still present.
+Although lockdown restrictions are easing and the majority of regions across the UK are now able to visit pubs and restaurants outdoors – not everyone will feel comfortable doing so while health concerns are still present.
 We’ve reached a stage during the pandemic, where social distancing means different things to different people.
 Some people are still being incredibly cautious and avoiding close or indoor contact with people outside their household at all costs, while others are returning to their regular leisure activities – like going to the gym or meeting a friend for a drink at the pub.

 For this reason, it’s perhaps important to have a conversation with potential love interests early on, to determine the level of contact you’re both comfortable with.
 If you have no intention of meeting any dates face-to-face in the near future and would simply like to keep interactions online for now, then there’s no harm in making this clear to anyone you chat to as you get to know each other.
 Similarly, if you are hoping to meet up with someone after a few conversations – but they aren’t comfortable doing so, then it also helps for you to know this, so that you can adjust your expectations accordingly.
 This will help to make sure that you’re both on the same page, and that no one is left disappointed or feeling as though they’ve been led down the garden path.